xbps-src-tutorials/xbps-src-tutorials.github.io/src/tips_and_tricks.md

-But if you want to build the package yourself, `xbps-src` will build the package twice (if you tell it to or if you have increased the version or revision of the package[^2]).
+But if you want to build the package yourself, `xbps-src` will build the package twice (if you tell it to or if you have increased the version or revision of the package[^pkgrebuild]).

-[^1]: These build systems can still fail to use QEMU to execute things if they
+[^badqemu]: These build systems can still fail to use QEMU to execute things if
-      are poorly configured.
-If that is the case, the build definitions should be fixed and [upstream should be
+            they are poorly configured.
+If that is the case, the build definitions should be fixed and [upstream should be notified](troubleshooting.md#notifying-upstream).
-      notified](troubleshooting.md#notifying-upstream).
-[^2]: If you don't that and you modify the template, `xbps-src` will pull the
+[^pkgrebuild]: If you don't that and you modify the template, `xbps-src` will
-      host version of the package from the repos and the cross compiled version will come from your modified template.
+               pull the host version of the package from the repos and the cross compiled version will come from your modified template.
 This difference can lead to problems!